 In summary, there is some evidence that using knee-high offloading devices may be more effective in time-to-healing and reducing plantar pressures on the heel than other offloading interventions.
-However, based on one low-quality controlled trial comparing sub-groups and several non-controlled studies we rate the quality of evidence as low.
-When considering the benefits predominately related to small effects on time-to-healing and plantar pressure reductions compared to other offloading interventions, and given the paucity of data on harms, patient preferences and costs, we rate the strength of this recommendation as weak.
+However, based on one low-quality controlled trial comparing subgroups and several noncontrolled studies, we rate the quality of evidence as low.
+When considering the benefits predominately related to small effects on time-to-healing and plantar pressure reductions compared with other offloading interventions, and given the paucity of data on harms, patient preferences, and costs, we rate the strength of this recommendation as weak.
 Therefore, we recommend considering using a knee-high offloading device or any other offloading intervention that can demonstrate effective reduction of plantar pressure on the heel.

-PICO 9: In people with a non-plantar DFU, which offloading intervention is effective to heal the DFU?
+PICO 9: In people with a nonplantar DFU, which offloading intervention is effective to heal the DFU?

-Recommendation 9: In a person with diabetes and a non-plantar foot ulcer, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses, depending on the type and location of the foot ulcer, to promote healing of the ulcer (Strong; Low).
+In a person with diabetes and a nonplantar foot ulcer, use a removable ankle-high offloading device, footwear modifications, toe spacers, or orthoses, depending on the type and location of the foot ulcer, to promote healing of the ulcer (Strong; Low).

-Rationale: Overall, there is very little evidence available on how to treat non-plantar foot ulcers.
-This is despite non-plantar DFU being prevalent and also needing relief from mechanical stress (115).
-Our updated systematic review (31) identified just one controlled trial that could partly address this topic (21).
-This large high-quality RCT compared a custom-made, fiberglass heel cast in additional to usual care with usual care alone ("usual care was not uniform") in patients that mostly (72%) had non-plantar heel DFUs (21).
-They found no differences in ulcer healing, adverse events or patient preferences, but did find the heel cast had higher overall costs (21).
-Although patients with non-plantar DFU made up the majority of included patients, the RCT did not report outcomes specifically for the non-plantar DFU (21).
+Overall, there is very little evidence available on how to treat non-plantar foot ulcers, despite these ulcers being prevalent and also needing relief from mechanical stress.
+Our updated systematic review tidentified just one controlled trial that could partly address this topic.
+This large high-quality RCT compared a custom-made, fibreglass heel cast in addition to usual care with usual care alone ("usual care was not uniform") in patients that mostly (72%) had non-plantar heel DFUs.
+The study found no differences in ulcer healing, adverse events, or patient preferences but did find the heel cast had higher overall costs.
+Although patients with nonplantar DFU made up the majority of included patients, the RCT did not report outcomes specifically for the nonplantar DFU.

-Therefore, until new evidence becomes available and depending on the location of the non-plantar ulcer, we recommend that various modalities can be considered, including ankle-high offloading devices, modifications to conventional or therapeutic footwear, toe spacers, and orthoses.
+Therefore, until new evidence becomes available and depending on the location of the nonplantar ulcer, we recommend that various modalities can be considered, including ankle-high offloading devices, modifications to conventional or therapeutic footwear, toe spacers, and orthoses.
 Footwear does not have to be therapeutic but can consist of properly fitting conventional footwear that prevents, or is modified to prevent, direct contact with the ulcer.
 The modality chosen should be based on the principal that it prevents any mechanical stress or contact with the ulcer and is an appropriate fit for the rest of the foot so as not to produce new lesions.

 Based on the RCT and our expert opinion, we expect any potential harm such as lesions directly caused by these other modalities on the foot to be minimal.
-We also anticipate that patients will likely prefer the use of these modalities for treatment of their non-plantar foot ulcers, as they should increase the protection of their ulcer, compared with standard care.
+We also anticipate that patients will likely prefer the use of these modalities for treatment of a nonplantar foot ulcer, as they should increase the protection of their ulcer, compared with standard care.
 We also suggest the additional costs for applying these modalities are relatively low.

-In summary, due to the paucity of data, we rate the quality of evidence for this recommendation as low.
+In summary, because of the paucity of data, we rate the quality of evidence for this recommendation as low.
 However, we assessed the strength of this recommendation as strong.
-This is based on our opinion that these modalities compared with standard wound care alone would produce benefits in terms of DFU healing, mechanical stress reduction and patient preference, that should outweigh any harms or small costs of treatment.
+This is based on our opinion that these modalities compared with standard wound care alone would produce benefits in terms of DFU healing, mechanical stress reduction, and patient preference that should outweigh any harms or small costs of treatment.

-KEY CONTROVERSIES AND CONSIDERATIONS
+4 | KEY CONTROVERSIES AND CONSIDERATIONS